Skip to main content

 opts.use_proxy

-use_proxy: 1 - overrides the use of a proxy for an individual request within the JS scraper on top of the global Use proxy parameter (1 - enabled, 0 - disabled)
+use_proxy: 1 - overrides proxy usage for an individual request within the JS parser over the global Use proxy parameter (1 - enabled, 0 - disabled)

 opts.noextraquery